FarronF/limerick-council-meetings/meetings/2018/06/18-Monthly Meeting of Metropolitan District of Limerick/Minutes - Monthly Meeting of Metropolitan District of Limerick - 21st may 2018.md

 in the Metropolitan Area of Limerick for the same period is 2,640.
 This figure

-excludes HAP, RAS and Local Authority Tenant transfers.--- 5
+excludes HAP, RAS and Local Authority Tenant transfers.
+---
+5

 **7.**